jrwrigh/jameswright.xyz_source/content/post/collocation_methods_from_interpolation/index.md

 ## Appendix A: Determining Collocation Points Continued

-Note we have yet to determine the number of collocation points nor the location of the collocation points.
+Note we have yet to determine the number of collocation points or the location of the collocation points.

 ### How many?
 Choosing the number of collocation points $m_c$ is completely arbitrary.